cleytonlang/react-finance/README.md

 # :zap: C Finance App

-Application created for studies with React, using compensation concepts, context concepts and fake data generation with MirageJS
+Application created for studies with React, using componentization concepts, context concepts and fake data generation with MirageJS.

 ## :gear: Techs used